- 1580

 Today I have lived one day more than I should have. ❦

 We would be right, then, to listen to Solon’s warning.
 I’m not surprised that, being a philosopher, one to whom the favors and humiliations of fortune mean nothing, neither happiness nor unhappiness, and one for whom status and power are but accidents of little significance, he looked further ahead.
 And that he wanted to say that this kind of happiness in life, which depends on the peace and contentment of a well-bred mind and on the resolve and confidence of a well regulated soul, could not be attributed to anyone until they had been seen in the last act of their play — likely the hardest one too.
-A mask might do in all others, when philosophy is but pretty lines we deliver, and when the unexpected tries us only superficially and leaves us free to always stay in character.
-But in the final death scene, our final scene, there is no faking it.
-It is time to speak plainly;6 time to show what is left, good and true, at the bottom of the pot.
+A mask might do in all others, when philosophy is but a matter of attitute to us, when the unexpected tries us only superficially and lets us keep our composure.
+But in the final scene between death and us, there is no faking it.
+Time to speak plainly.6 Time to show what is left, good and true, at the bottom of the pot.

 Nam uerae uoces tum demum pectore ab imo